-- NOTE: Homework, quizzes and class participation points account for 150 points of the total to be earned in the course.
-They are a significant part of your grade, to reflect their importance in understanding course concepts. - 4f MAKE-UP POLICY: All make-up work must be approved by the course coordinator, Dr. Huang, in LIT 372, during office hours.
-You must provide documentation of your absence. - Exam Conflicts The UF during Term Assembly Exam Policy (catalog.ufl.edu/ugrad/current/regulations/info/exams.aspx): "Exams may be held Monday Friday from 8:20 10:10PM (periods E2-E3) for the fall and spring terms.
+NOTE: Homework, quizzes and class participation points account for 150 points of the total to be earned in the course.
+They are a significant part of your grade, to reflect their importance in understanding course concepts.

+4f MAKE-UP POLICY: All make-up work must be approved by the course coordinators, Dr. Christodoulopoulou in LIT 370 or Dr. Huang in LIT 372, during office hours.
+You must provide documentation of your absence.

+• Exam Conflicts - The UF during Term Assembly Exam Policy (https://catalog.ufl.edu/ugrad/current/regulations/info/exams.aspx): "Exams may be held Monday - Friday from 8:20 - 10:10PM (periods E2-E3) for the fall and spring terms.
 If other classes are scheduled during an exam time, instructors must provide make-up class work for students who miss class because of an assembly exam.
 If two exams are scheduled at the same time, assembly exams take priority over time-of-class exams.
 When two assembly exams conflict, the higher course number takes priority.
 Instructors giving make-up exams will make the necessary adjustments."

-If MAC 2311 is the lower course number, students must inform Dr. Huang in person at least ONE WEEK in advance of the exam date so that appropriate accommodations can be made.
+If MAC 2311 is the lower course number, students must inform one of the course coordinators in person at least ONE WEEK in advance of the exam date so that appropriate accommodations can be made.
 Otherwise it may not be possible to reschedule.

 You may also take the conflict exam if you are participating in a UF sponsored event during the regular exam time.
-You must provide documentation of the conflict to Dr. Huang in person at least ONE WEEK in advance of the exam date to sign up.
+You must provide documentation of the conflict to the course coordinator in person at least ONE WEEK in advance of the exam date to sign up.

-The conflict exam will be offered from 6:40-8:20 on the same night as the regular exam.
-You must sign up with Dr. Huang as indicated above.
+The conflict exam will be offered from 6:40 - 8:20 on the same night as the regular exam.
+You must sign up with the course coordinator as indicated above.
 You will not be permitted to leave the exam room before 8:20PM.

-• Make-up Exams: If you are participating in a UF sponsored event or religious observance, you may make up an exam only if you make arrangements with Dr. Huang in her office at least ONE WEEK PRIOR to the event.
-You must present documentation of a UF sponsored event.

-If illness or other extenuating circumstances cause you to miss an exam, contact the course coordinator immediately (no later than 24 hours after the exam) by email.
-Then, as soon as possible after you return to campus, bring the appropriate documentation to Dr. Huang in Little 372.
-To be eligible for this make-up you must have received at least half of the lecture participation points that have been given so far.

-- Make-up Quizzes: There are no make-ups, unless, - 1) you are participating in a UF sponsored event, for which you must bring your documentation at least one week prior to Dr. Huang. - 2) you miss at least three discussion quizzes for which you have valid, documentable reasons for your absences.
+- Make-up Exams: If you are participating in a UF sponsored event or religious observance, you may make up an exam only if you make arrangements with the course coordinator in her office at least ONE WEEK PRIOR to the event.
+You must present documentation of a UF sponsored event. - If illness or other extenuating circumstances cause you to miss an exam, contact the course coordinator immediately (no later than 24 hours after the exam) by email.
+Then, as soon as possible after you return to campus, bring the appropriate documentation to the course coordinator.
+To be eligible for this make-up you must have received at least half of the lecture participation points that have been given so far. - Make-up Quizzes: There are no make-ups, unless, - 1) you are participating in a UF sponsored event, for which you must bring your documentation at least one week prior to the course coordinator. - 2) you miss at least three discussion quizzes for which you have valid, documentable reasons for your absences.
 You will be allowed to make up the excused absences that are in excess of two.
 To be eligible for a make-up you must have received credit for at least half of the lecture participation points.
-Bring your documentation to Dr. Huang in Little 372 within one week of your third discussion quiz absence. - 3) you miss because of a religious holiday.
-You must notify Dr. Huang within the first three weeks of class if you will be missing discussion class due to a religious holiday. - 4) you miss because of a court-ordered obligation see Dr. Huang.
+Bring your documentation to the course coordinator within one week of your third discussion quiz absence.

+- 3) you miss because of a religious holiday.
+You must notify the course coordinator within the first three weeks of class if you will be missing discussion class due to a religious holiday. - 4) you miss because of a court-ordered obligation see the course coordinator.